kl456123/opensea_demo/README.md

 # Opensea demo

 ## INTRO
-* a opensea demo to demostrate how to trade NFTs in orderbook based marketplace.
-There are some kinds of sales in the project, including dutch auction english auction and fixedprice sale.
->>>>>>> 28a787326e111ad77d1ba217a90bdc3623587830

 - a opensea demo to demostrate how to trade NFTs in orderbook based marketplace.
   There are some kinds of sales in the project, including dutch auction english